0xPolygonMiden/miden-node/crates/block-producer/README.md

 ## Crate Features

 - `tracing-forest`: sets logging using tracing-forest.
 Disabled by default.
-- `testing`: includes testing util functions to mock block-producer behaviour, meant to be used during development and not on production.
+- `testing`: includes testing util functions to mock block-producer behaviour, meant to be used during development and not in production.
 Disabled by default.

 ## License
 This project is [MIT licensed](../../LICENSE).